OhAzzO/ThymeleafComputer/README.md

 What has been done:
-- Created a new project for Thymeleaf and started to procced with printing out hello world to the localHost
+- Created a new project for Thymeleaf and started to proceed with printing out hello world to the localHost
 - Packages have been made with the start of a ComputerController
 - Computer.html has been made and connected with thymeleaf.org
     created hello world and displayed it as a header.
 - Created a ArrayList to test table
-- Table working but information from ArrayList is NOT.computer
+- Table working but information from ArrayList is NOT.
 - Found an error with names of variable and now fixed.
 - Moving on to create database instead of ArrayList.

 - Repository made.
 - ArrayList has been removed.
 - Added Computer properties(computerId, overview, systemComponents and price).
 - Added @Column to properties with there own name using c_property (c=computer).
 - I have added Lombok to dependencies( as my mentor suggested me to use it).
 - Set up test computers to save to the ComputerRepository.
-- Using UUID now for auto generated computer id's, set up and running fine.
+- Using UUID now for auto generated computer id's computer price's, set up and running fine.
-- Runs and testComputers are show in the h2-console.
+- Runs and exampleComputers are show in the h2-console.
 - Created ComputerService and made methods for getComputers,getComputer, save and delete.
 - A Page layout is been used for getComputers
 - H2 console still functioning.

 - Created test packages and classes (need to check structure ie- src/test/testPackage).
 - Added test case for the save method in the ComputerRepositoryTest and has passed.
 - Added test case for ComputerServiceTest - getComputersReturnComputer_WhenComputerDoesExist and test has passed.
 - Added test case for ComputerServiceTest - getComputersReturnComputer_WhenComputerDoesNotExist and test has passed.
 - Added test case for ComputerServiceTest - save_ReturnWhenComputerIsCreated and test has passed.
 - Added test case for ComputerServiceTest - deleteComputer_WhenExists and test has passed.
--
+- Made a Controller package and class ComputerController inside package.
+- Created created new resource Directory "templates.computers"
+- Added Html file "computerList" to show information.
+- Connected to thymeleaf and displaying a simple welcome message.